Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

 Before you begin:

-- create a survey on Qualtrics and get its approval by your institution's IRB.
+- Create a survey on Qualtrics and get its approval by your institution's IRB.

 - {% include [tutorials-register](../_includes/tutorials/register.md) %}